ms/buildtogether.tech/src/starting/index.md

 Second, your grade depends primarily on the software you build.
-You may also be required to write reports and sit an exam, but these are based on the practical work---if you don't actually build some software, you can't pass the course.
+You may also be required to write reports and sit an exam, but these are based on the practical work—if you don't actually build some software, you can't pass the course.

 Finally, you are supposed to work as if you were trying to meet the needs of a